 While this tactic may have been thought up on the fly, the point is, this guy saved the webinar!
 Had he not stepped in, the whole thing would have gone under.
 There go weeks of email campaigns, hours of work spent on a convincing landing page, and all the preparation for the webinar content.
 Gone and quickly forgotten by all the attendees turned off by an electrical hiss.

 In the case of this webinar, the spontaneous move worked out.
 But a crisis plan cannot always be generated in the heat of the moment.
 In fact, it should really be the opposite.
 Lack of planning can make an already disastrous situation worse.

 Every organization with an online or public-facing presence needs to have a crisis communication plan under their belt.
 As part of that, there’s one component that too many companies haven’t figured out yet.
 Social media needs to be included in any crisis communication plan.

-Continuity Insights conducted a survey in 2014 and the findings showed that more than half of their respondents feel that the benefits of using social media as a crisis communications tool outweigh the risks, but only 40 percent of respondents have a strategy in place for using social media during a crisis.
+Continuity Insights conducted a survey in the past and the findings showed that more than half of their respondents feel that the benefits of using social media as a crisis communications tool outweigh the risks, but only 40 percent of respondents have a strategy in place for using social media during a crisis.

 What is your plan for when a customer gives you a terrible review on a social media platform?
 What about when they tweet or directly post their dissatisfaction?

 Asking yourself these questions before the situation arises can lead to better preparedness for crisis situations.
 Seeing a brand respond honestly and address trouble in a timely fashion goes a long way with past, present and future customers.
 Here are a few can’t-miss tips that will get you there: